bigin/Scriptor/README.md

 > NOTE: If you want want to use Scriptor in a subdirectory, you might have to adjust the .htaccess file in root folder.

 ### Admin
-Once installed, To access the administrator area of your Scriptor site go to your websites homepage, then simply add the text "editor/" to the URL in your browsers, for example:
+Once installed, to access the administrator area of your Scriptor site go to your websites homepage, then simply add the text "editor/" to the URL in your browsers, for example:
 ```
 https://yourwebsite.com/editor/
 ```